DeviceTool is a Device Manager for administrators. DeviceTool can enable and disable devices remotely - and runs on Windows 10. A short overview:

 DeviceTool is now able to display the driver version and vendor for every device.
 It also shows the Windows version of a remote computer including Build and Release version.

 You can download DeviceTool here.
 The download consists of a .zip

-file, which contains 3 .exe files and two configuration file.
+file, which contains three .exe files and two configuration files.

 The 3 .exe files are shipped with a digital signature of Lugrain Software (Explorer / Properties / Digital Signatures).

 DeviceTool does not require any installation and does not make any Registry entries.

 1. Copy the 5 files into a folder, e.g. C:\Program Files (x86)\DeviceTool.

 2. Copy file psexec.exe into the same folder.

 Disable the network adapter